greenmancode/p5template/README.md

 Either compile the program yourself or download the latest binary from the [releases](https://github.com/greenmancode/p5template/releases) page.

-To use this program, copy or move `p5template.exe` into the directory you want to create your sketch in, and run the program.
+To use this program on Windows, just run it normally.
+If you compiled the program on a non-Windows OS, use Mono to run the program.

 ## Issues